-I am a consumer psychologist at the University of Virginia.
-My research investigates how political and moral divisions influence consumer behavior.
+I am a consumer behavior researcher at the University of Virginia who studies political attitudes in marketing—that is, how consumers’ and brands’ political attitudes influence consumer behavior, and how brands can communicate effectively about politicized topics.
 Read on to learn about my most recent work, or scroll down for a full list of papers.

 BRANDS AND POLITICS